parisa-khaleghi/RESTful-API-PHP-MySQL/README.md

   <li>Do the same things for category table.</li>
 </ol>

-# NOTE: If you sraggling somewhere, you can get help from the codes in this repository.
+NOTE: If you sraggling somewhere, you can get help from the codes in this repository.

+# URIs

+To costum URIs instead of calling the files directly, you can use <a href="https://www.youtube.com/watch?v=X51KOJKrofU" target="_blank">this video</a>.